Atlassian Confluence Tutorial : Track a List of Action Items

 7. Type the column names to display

-8. I use the standard description, due date, assignee and location fieldsconfluence tutorial task report
+8. I use the standard description, due date, assignee, and location fields

 10. Click the Preview icon to refresh the list